ashtonhess/TigerHacks2022/README.md

 # Live Cryptocurrency Exchange Latencies from All AWS Datacenters Dashboard
+## Powered by 23 AWS EC2 Instances + Dell Poweredge to create 142 different, real-time graphs.

-## TigerHacks2022
+### TigerHacks2022

 # Purpose
 To provide a live, comprehensive view of the latencies between all possible (23) AWS EC2 instance locations and cryptocurrency exchanges.
 This provides traders with a clear view of what location(s) are best for trading cryptocurrencies with low latency depending on the exchange they are using.